kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~
 ANNOUNCE_INTEREST Message {
-  Broadcast Prefix Parts (i),
+  Track Prefix Parts (i),
-  [ Broadcast Prefix Part (b) ]
+  [ Track Prefix Part (b) ]
 }
 ~~~

-**Broadcast Prefix**:
+**Track Prefix**:
-Indicate interest for any broadcast paths that start with this prefix.
+Indicate interest for any tracks that start with this prefix.
 This uses byte-for-byte matching on each prefix part.

 The publisher MAY close the stream with an error code if the prefix is too expansive.
-Otherwise, the publisher SHOULD respond with an ANNOUNCE message for any matching broadcasts.
+Otherwise, the publisher SHOULD respond with an ANNOUNCE message for any matching tracks.

 ## ANNOUNCE
-A publisher sends an ANNOUNCE message to advertise a broadcast.
+A publisher sends an ANNOUNCE message to advertise a track.
 Only the suffix is encoded on the wire, the full path is constructed by prepending the prefix from the cooresponding ANNOUNCE_INTEREST.

 ~~~
 ANNOUNCE Message {
   Status (i),
-  Broadcast Suffix Parts (i),
+  Track Suffix Parts (i),
-  [ Broadcast Suffix Part (b) ]
+  [ Track Suffix Part (b) ]
 }
 ~~~

 **Status**:
-A flag indicating if the broadcast is active (1) or ended (0).
+A flag indicating if the track is active (1) or ended (0).
 Other values are reserved for future use.

-**Broadcast Suffix**:
+**Track Suffix**:
-The broadcast path suffix.
+The track path suffix.

 ## SUBSCRIBE